 - Heavier than others on the market

-This moderately priced pocket knife by Kershaw is perfect for tough jobs such as hunting, fishing, emergency rescue, and tactical engagement.
+The Kershaw Blur Tanto Serrated Pocket Knife is perfect for tough jobs such as hunting, fishing, emergency rescue, and tactical engagement.

 The blade itself is corrosion-resistant, and DLC-coated for extra hardness and strength.
 The 3-⅜ inch blade can be used for both extreme and everyday situations.